exhuma/puresnmp/docs/index.rst

    Client("192.0.2.1", V2C("public"))

 This creates a new "leaky" client to the device at IP "192.0.2.1".
-This client is "leaky" in the sense that it leaks internal data-types as method arguments and return-values.
-It is already usable as-is and :py:class:`~puresnmp.api.pythonic.PyWrapper` is not strictly needed, but read on.
+Is is "leaky" because method arguments and return-values use SNMP-specific like :py:class:`puresnmp.types.Counter` or :py:class:`x690.types.OctetString`.

+It is already usable as-is but can be improved by wrapping it with :py:class:`~puresnmp.api.pythonic.PyWrapper`.

 .. code-block:: python

     client = PyWrapper(...)

-This wraps the "leaky" client by converting all function arguments from native Python data-types to internal data types.
-Return values are also converted from internal to "native-python".
-This decouples client-code from internal changes and should make client code more robust and independent.
+This wrapper exposes the same methods as the internal client but converts input- and output-values from/to native (pure) Python types.
+This abstracts SNMP internals and makes client code much more pythonic.
+It also decouples client-code from internal changes and should make client code more robust and independent.

 .. note::